nithyasivaraj92/nimesa_weather/README.md

 4. Open a terminal or command prompt and navigate to the WeatherApp directory.

-5. Build the project using Maven
+5. Build the project using Maven [mvn clean install]

 ## Running the Application
-1. After building the project, navigate to the target directory.

-2. Run the WeatherApp as a Java application.
+1. Run the WeatherApp class as a Java application.

-3. Follow the on-screen prompts to select weather details for a specific date or exit the application.
+2. Follow the on-screen prompts to select weather details for a specific date or exit the application.

 ## API Endpoint
 The WeatherApp uses the OpenWeatherMap API to fetch weather data.